Chapter 6 Linear model inference and prediction

 The most common examples of Reduced Model are:

-1. All of the coefficients except the intercept are set to zero.
+1. All the coefficients except the intercept are set to zero.

 2. Some of the coefficients are set to zero.